AKMcB/Paper_1/README.md

-# Script for PhD Project 2
+# Script for Paper I

-## The folders are divided based on what data has been used:
+#### The folders are divided based on what data has been used:
 - **CCLE**: Scripts for the data from the cancer cell line encyclopedia
 - **PANCAN**: Scripts for the data from the Pan Cancer Atlas project
 - **TCGA-HNSC**: Scripts for the data from the The Cancer Genome Atlas program
+- **noroc**: Scripts for the data from the NOROC study
 - **KO-HSC3**: Scripts for  the data from the KO HSC3 cells
 - **scRNA**: Scripts for the data from the scRNA-Sequencing data
-- **noroc**: Scripts for the data from the NOROC study

-## CCLE
+##### CCLE
 - **CCLE_boxplots_all_lines.R**
-    - This script explore the CCLE data and the expression of a specific gene, and all cell lines are included.
+    - This script explore the CCLE data and the expression of a specific gene, and all cell lines are included
+- **2025_03_03_subset_cell_lines.R**
+    - This scripts explores the CCLE data in HNSC and the expression of a specific gene.

-## PANCAN
+##### PANCAN
 - **PanCan_Exp_boxplot.R**
     - This script explore the PanCan data and the expression of a specific gene, and include all the 33 cancer types.

-## TCGA-HNSC
+##### TCGA-HNSC
 - **Survival_script_HNSC_t32.R**
    - This script explores the different survival parameters such as overall survival, disease-specific survival, and progression free survival in TCGA-HNSC, based on the expression values of a specific gene.
 - **Pearson_t32.R**
     - This script caluclates the pearson correlation between two genes in the TCGA-HNSC data.
+- **TRIM32_exp_Normal_VS_Tumor_HNSC.R**
+    - This scripts explores TRIM32 expression in normal versus tumor tissue.
+- **clinical_table_tcga_hnsc.r**
+    -Create a clinical table based on TRIM32 expression and clinica features.
 - **heatmap_locations_t32.R**
-    - This script generates a heatmap based on the scaled expression of TCGA-HNSC patients.
-Include annotations such as HNSC locations and subtype.
+    - Creates a heatmap based on the TCGA-HNSC patients and MYC target genes from the Molecular Signatures Database.
+HNSC location, HPV-status and MYC expression is added as annotations.

-- **heatmap_boxplot_t32**
+- **heatmap_boxplot_t32.R**
-    - This scripts generates boxplots showing the expression of a specific protein in the heatmap clusters generated form the heatmap_locations_t32.R script.
+    - Creates boxplots showing the expression of genes in the heatmap clusters created in the script heatmap_locations_t32.R.
 - **limma_hnsc.R**
+    - LIMMA analysis of TCGA-HNSC based on TRIM32 expression.

+#### noroc
+- **Correlation_one gene to others.R**
-    - This scripts performs limma analysis and GSEA on the TCGA-HNSC data.
+    - Performs correlation analysis between TRIM32 and all proteins in the NOROC data.
+- **heatmap.R**
+    - Creates a heatmap showing the expression of proteins in the NOROC study filtered for MYC target genes from the Molecular Signtaures Database.
+- **boxplot_heatmap_clusters.R**
+    - Creates boxplots showing the expression of genes in the heatmap clusters creates in the script heatmap.R.
-- ** TRIM32_exp_Normal_VS_Tumor_HNSC.R**
+- **lmfit_noroc.R**
-    - Generated a boxplots hsowing the difference of expression of a specific gene between normal and tumor samples.
+    - Performs a linear regression analysis on the NOROC data based on TRIM32 expression.

-## KO-HSC3
+##### KO-HSC3
 - **limma_hsc3.R**
     - This script performs LIMMA analysis and GSEA of the LIMMA results.
 Gene lists for the GSEA can be downloaded from [here](https://www.gsea-msigdb.org/gsea/msigdb/index.jsp).
 - **housekeeping_genes_hsc3.R**